June-Skeeter/Module2_GEOS270/docs/Content_Part2_3.md

 Download the slides as a .pdf [here](https://raw.githubusercontent.com/June-Skeeter/Module2_GEOS270/main/docs/content/ScaleRes.pdf)
+ -->

-# Choice of Data Model: Practical Considerations
+# Choice of Data Model

-Lets compare the spatial data models side by side and think through some of the practical considerations relating to our choice of a given data model.
+Lets recap to think through some Practical Considerations and compare the spatial data models side by side.

 <div style="overflow: hidden;